SatriaM25/RICH_TYPING_GAME/README.md

-RICH TYPING
+**RICH TYPING GAME**

-Goal : Type as much word as you can before the time runs out!
+GOAL : Type as much word as you can before the time runs out!

 INTERFACE & FEATURES :
 1. MAIN MENU